-- Offstage flash cards, hand signals and any other methods used for providing time cues from offstage to onstage is considered prompting. - Actors may not be prompted by anyone in the offstage, backstage or out of the acting area during the performance. - The director may not give signals or communicate in any fashion with the company during performance.
+- No prompting of dialogue is allowed by anyone in the offstage, backstage or out of the acting area during the performance. - The director may not give signals or communicate in any fashion with the company during performance.
 This is considered participation. - Cell phones or other electronic communications devices shall not be allowed in the backstage areas, except when being used as properties and in "airplane" mode. - Light and sound spaces are considered backstage and offstage. - Any use of an intercom or other internal communication system other than the system provided to all schools shall be considered a violation of the ethics code.